-Catholic Activity: Corpus Christi Processions
+Catholic Activity: History of Corpus Christi Processions

 Pope John Paul II declared October 2004 through October 2005 as the "Year of the Eucharist."
 In his Apostolic Letter Mane nobiscum Domine he urged that Catholics participate in a procession on the Feast of Corpus Christi.
 Father Weiser explains the the historical richness of this devotion.

 Very early (in the fourteenth century) the custom developed of carrying the Blessed Sacrament in a splendid procession through the town after the Mass on Corpus Christi Day.
 This was encouraged by the popes, some of whom granted special indulgences to all participants.
 The Council of Trent (1545-1563) solemnly approved and recommended the procession on Corpus Christi as a public profession of the Catholic faith in the real presence of Christ in the Holy Sacrament.